SBU-BMI/u24_lymphocyte/cluster_indices/README.md

 a. `gen_csv.sh`

-a.i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the names rates-cancertype-all-auto.
+a.i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the names `rates-cancertype-all-auto` (e.g. `rates-luad-all-auto`).

 a.ii. `CSVFOLDER`: any name for the folder of csv files